openlawteam/tribute-contracts/docs/adapters/Onboarding.md

 this function uses **\_submitMembershipProposal** to create the proposal

-### function sponsorProposal(DaoRegistry dao, bytes32 proposalId, bytes calldata data)
+### function sponsorProposal(DaoRegistry dao, bytes32 proposalId, bytes memory data)

 This function can only be called by an active member.